Water Conservation

 Implementing a towel and sheet re-use program saves not only water but also energy, soap, and labor.
 The combined financial savings alone makes it worthwhile, but the water savings is like putting money in the bank; you'll have water available for your use, at a reasonable price, in the future.

 Low-flow toilets are better than ever.
 Not only do they flush better but also they come in dual flush styles so you can save even more water.
+Waterless urinals also save a great amount of water.

 Flow restrictors also have improved.
 You no longer have to settle for the pins-and-needles shower that once was the halmmark of shower head flow restrictors.
 You can even get shower massaging heads that are flow restricted to 2 gallons per minute.